rubenmesserschmidt/Star-Connect_docs/docs/source/update.rst

 Update
 ######

-addon_name
+Star Connect
 *************

-1. Deinstall the old version of addon_name under *Edit/Preferences/Add-ons/addon_name/Remove*.
+1. Deinstall the old version of Star Connect under *Edit/Preferences/Add-ons/Star Connect/Remove*.
 #.
 Follow the :doc:`installation` instructions and choose the new addon .zip file.
 #.
-Enjoy the new version of addon_name.
+Enjoy the new version of Star Connect.

 Blender Version